CesareConsonni/DPM_Project/README.md

 1. Write a Project Charter for an own made-up project
 2. Create a WBS for the above-mentioned project at managerial level
-3. Write 3-5 scrum stories concerning [CONTD]
+3. Write 3-5 scrum stories concerning the Project Charter using Jira software suite.
+4. Simulate a couple of scrum sprint reporting their burndown charts.